 Parents do not lose any of their rights, even while the standby guardianship is active.
 The form can be canceled at any time simply by destroying it.
-A form must be completed for each child.

 This form does not require notarization, but it must be signed in front of two adult witnesses.